 DUIs & CDL Disqualification in the Cleveland, OH Area

 Many of our clients are individuals who own and operate their own truck companies—or single units.
 All these people have one thing in common: they have a CDL and without it, they are unable to work, function, and survive.
 We have often said that we believe DUI law impacts people holding special licenses more than those without, and it is certainly true when you talk about a CDL.
 If you have a CDL and are charged with an OVI/DUI in the Cleveland, Ohio area, you need to speak with a DUI attorney immediately.
 Call us at (440) 709-8088.

 It is important to hire an attorney who knows exactly how to both defend a DUI and protect your CDL.
-The defense attorneys at Patituce & Associates have handled cases ranging from drugs and DUI to murder.
+The defense attorneys at Patituce & Associates have handled a wide range of cases.
 We know how to find errors in police work, and we know how to exploit it to your advantage.

 In one case, we secured a dismissal for an individual who was simply sitting in his vehicle when the police approached.
 We successfully convinced the court to throw out the entire DUI case without the need for a trial.
 The prosecutor wanted our client to serve a significant jail sentence, our client took our advice and we fought.
 We won and our client walked out with his license intact, no fines, no costs, and no jail time.